 Congratulations to our recently-completed ChatLab Phd students Drs Sam Holt, Tamas Borbely, Georgia Leith and Zoe Hopkins!

-Nicola Yuill was keynote speaker at the Open University Annual Conference 5th July 2015 and talking at UKLA 12th July 2015
+Nicola Yuill was keynote speaker at the UCL/IoE educational psychology Autism special interest group in 2016 and talking at UKLA May 2017

 Scaffolding seminar special issue of British Journal of Educational Psychology announced.